TexasInstruments/ble_examples/README.md

 For extra examples for **TI BLE-Stack 2.2.x SDK** (CC26x0R1), see [Branch: ble_examples-2.2](https://github.com/ti-simplelink/ble_examples/tree/ble_examples-2.2).

+# Navigating the Repository

+The examples provided on this GitHub page serve as a plugin to a corresponding BLE-Stack SDK release.
+The master branch will always point to the latest release.

+Older releases can be accessed by checking out/downloading their corresponding branch.
+For more information on supported examples please consult the readme.md of the desired branch/release.

+**Note: As of CC21640R2 SDK 1.35 and later the `ble5apps` component was added.**
+ - ble5apps: Supports the Bluetooth 5 Core Specification and TI's BLE5-Stack.
+ - bleapps: Supports the Bluetooth 4.2 Core Specification and TI's BLE-Stack component.

+For for more information about different SDK components, please consult the stack's User Guide.

 ## Change Log

 Note: The version numbers below are related to GitHub ble_examples releases.
 The numbering scheme is in the form of M.mm.pp.bb.
 The fields pp.bb are incremented as GitHub examples are released, M.mm will map a GitHub release to a SimpleLink SDK release.

+### 1.40.02.02
+* Memory optimized Duplex Audio demo (Central + Peripheral)
+* SPP over BLE bug-fixes
+* Throughput demo fixes and porting to 1.40 SDK

+### 1.40.01.01

+* Added SPP over BLE (client/server) projects for BLE5- Stack and BLE-Stack
+* Minor ANCS updates

 ### 1.40.00.00
 Initial offering of Simplelink CC2640R2 SDK 1.40.00.45 examples.